qdrant/landing_page/qdrant-landing/content/documentation/concepts/hybrid-queries.md

 ## Re-ranking with payload values

-Query API allows to retrieve points not only by vector similarity but also by the content of the payload.
+The query API can retrieve points not only by vector similarity but also by the content of the payload.

 There are two ways to make use of the payload in the query: